 In practice, all operators paid below these upper limits, however.

-However, the new version of the law omits the phrase “up to”, meaning that operators will effective be subject to higher taxes than before.
+However, the new version of the law omits the phrase “up to”, meaning that operators will effectively be subject to higher taxes than before.

 The new version of the law also keeps many of the same major points from earlier versions.
 For example, there will still be six concessionaires and no subconcessionaires in the market, effectively keeping the number of operators the same.

-Concessionaires will also face new limits related to the number of gaming machines and tables they may operate, with these limits based off of GGR per machine or table.
+Concessionaires will also face new limits related to the number of gaming machines and tables they may operate, with these limits based on GGR per machine or table.
 The exact GGR minimums have not yet been set, however.